Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

 2) User Datagram Protocol (UDP)

-In computer networking, the User Datagram Protocol is one of the center participants of the Internet protocol suite.
-With UDP, pc packages can send messages, in this case, called datagrams, to other hosts on an Internet Protocol community.
+In computer networking, the User Datagram Protocol is one of the central participants of the Internet protocol suite.
+With UDP, PC packages can send messages, in this case, called datagrams, to other hosts on an Internet Protocol community.

-User Datagram Protocol (UDP) is a communications protocol that is frequently used to establish low-latency and loss tolerating connections between applications on the internet.
-UDP hastens transmissions by permitting the switch of statistics earlier than an agreement is furnished by means of the receiving party.
+User Datagram Protocol (UDP) is a communications protocol that is frequently used to establish low-latency and loss-tolerant connections between applications on the internet.
+UDP hastens transmissions by permitting the switch of statistics earlier than an agreement is furnished using the receiving party.

 3) Post office Protocol (POP)